stamen/legend-layer-menu/README.md

-# Eco Engine Client
+# Legend layer menu
-A Javascript client for the Eco Engine API
+Acts as a legend and controls for a map.
+Not dependent on any map API